 Gerry Schnepf has served as executive director of Keep Iowa Beautiful since early 2000.
 After receiving a B.S. from ISU and MS from the Univ. of Minn., Gerry served as chief of planning for 10 years with the Provincial Parks system in Manitoba, Canada.
 Gerry initiated and is the founding President of the Iowa Natural Heritage Foundation.
 He has played significant leadership roles in statewide trail development, river corridor efforts, vintage automobile tours and events, pre-retirement services, Silos and Smokestacks, Iowa Parks Foundation, French Icarian Colony Foundation, Blood Run National Historic Landmark, Red Flag Motor Tour out of Mt.
-Pleasant and numerous other projects around the state.
+Pleasant, Byways of Iowa Foundation and numerous other projects around the state.

 Bill Jackson | Associate Directorbjackson@keepiowabeautiful.com